freedomcondor/BuilderBotLibrary/README.md

 ```

 ### API Levels
 Applications are designed by using the functions provided by the intermediate API.
-These functions are supposed to encapsulated insides [FSM states](https://github.com/allsey87/luafsm) or [BT nodes](https://github.com/allsey87/luabt).
+These functions are supposed to encapsulated inside [finite state machine states](https://github.com/allsey87/luafsm) or [behavior tree nodes](https://github.com/allsey87/luabt).
 ```lua
 api = require("builderbot.api")
 cv = require("builderbot.cv")